 No surprises in this year's MLB Cy Young voting: Clayton Kershaw of the Los Angeles Dodgers and Max Scherzer of the Detroit Tigers ran away with the awards, much like they rolled over their competition in 2013.

 Kershaw — 16-9 with a 1.83 ERA and 0.92 WHIP in 236 innings — earned 29 of 30 first-place votes.
 He's the 17th pitcher to win multiple Cy Youngs, with a 2011 award already to his name.
 Adam Wainwright of the St. Louis Cardinals and Jose Fernandez of the Miami Marlins finished second and third, respectively.
-Wainwright got the other first-place vote (Read about the voter behind that choice here).
+Wainwright got the other first-place vote.

-- - - - - -
+- - - - - - -